-When charging using a Tesla supercharger, SUPERCHARGING information displays at the bottom of the charging screen.
-This information includes the location, the time that charging started, and an estimate of how much the session will cost.
+When charging using a Tesla supercharger, Supercharging information displays at the bottom of the charging screen.
+This information includes the location, the time that charging started, and a cost estimate for the session.
 When you stop supercharging, the estimated cost of that session displays until a new supercharging session begins.
 If free charging is applicable, the estimated cost displays as zero.

-NOTE: Estimated pricing is displayed for your convenience only and may not reflect the actual final price you will be charged for that supercharging session.
+NOTE: Estimated pricing is displayed for your convenience only and may not reflect the final pricing for the supercharging session.
 Final pricing for supercharging sessions can be found in your Tesla Account.